 From pep rallies like the Dodge Ball Tournament and The Baron Games to events such as the Homecoming Parade and Prom, students have a wide variety of activities to keep them busy.
 School-wide events such as the Fall Festival and May Day encourage the participation of not only students, but also the participation of parents.
 Art shows, drama productions and music programs for students of all ages not only entertain, but help create well-rounded young people.

 Field trips to local venues such as the Sumter Fire Department or the Sumter County Museum to week-long trips abroad to London, Paris or Rome, in addition to overnight trips to Charleston, New York City, the mountains of North Carolina, or Washington, D.C., only further expand the experiences and learning opportunities of students.
 There is a full range of activities at Wilson Hall that encourage involvement and development of leadership and talent.

 Because of the small size of the student body, students are able to become active in several organizations.
 No matter how diverse a student’s interests and talents are, each person can usually find a group of students and faculty to share them.
-The Instrumental Ensemble, Robotics Club and Fellowship of Christian Athletes are just some of the 48 clubs Wilson Hall offers.
+The Instrumental Ensemble, Robotics Club and Fellowship of Christian Athletes are just some of the 41 clubs and organizations Wilson Hall offers.

-The school has earned 148 state titles through interscholastic competitions, including the recent championships for the middle and elementary Battle of the Books Teams in 2017, and the Lower School Literary Team and High School Debate Team in 2017.
+The school has earned 164 state titles through interscholastic competitions, including the recent championships for the middle and elementary Battle of the Books Teams in 2017, and the Lower School Literary Team and High School Debate Team in 2018.
 Through these activities, students learn not only to respect, motivate, and lead their fellow Barons, but they also discover their own abilities and test their own values.

 Fine & Performing Arts

 With 32 different classes offered in the fine and performing arts and extracurricular organizations such as the Instrumental Ensemble and Middle School Theatre, Wilson Hall demonstrates its commitment to the importance of arts education.
 In fact, the S.C.
 Independent School Association recognized Wilson Hall as having the most successful fine and performing arts program in the state.